HonAnson/LiDAR_NeRF/markdowns/memo.md

 this time using MSE loss

 ### TODO
-* check whether upSampling() is working properly, where we are always using the smaller angle
 * Work on visualization
 * Figure out how to use HPC in campus
 * Work on adding wrapping to the model
 * Try to skew the sampling
-* Scale all scenes such that they are within certian range (maybe -10 to 10)
+* Scale all scenes (including camera poses)such that they are within certian range (maybe 0 to 1)
-*
+* Update `getSpacing` method so that number of samples are porpotional to "length" of the ray
+* Create a function for getting "Mask" from pose

 ### Note to self:
 1. update design of loss function to: either include implciit LOD or enforce projected TSDF instead of the current SDF